US retail sales rise moderately as auto-buying jumps

-WASHINGTON (AP) — U.S. retail sales rose moderately in August, driven higher by a jump in auto buying and healthy online sales.
-But there were also signs that consumers have become more cautious.
+WASHINGTON (AP) — U.S. retail sales rose moderately in August, driven higher by a jump in auto buying and healthy online sales, evidence that consumers are still spending enough to support growth.

-The Commerce Department says retail sales increased 0.4% last month, down from a strong 0.8% in July.
+The Commerce Department said Friday that retail sales increased 0.4% last month, down from a strong 0.8% in July.

+There were also signs that consumers have become more cautious.
 Excluding autos, sales were unchanged for the first time since February.

-The modest slowdown follows signs that consumer confidence, while still strong, has slipped a bit as the U.S.-China trade war has intensified.
+The data follows signs that consumer confidence, while still strong, has slipped a bit as the U.S.-China trade war has intensified.
 U.S. businesses have cut back on their investment and expansion plans amid the trade war’s uncertainty and exports have declined.
 That has left consumers as a key source of growth.

+The economy is still creating jobs, though at a slower pace than last year, and wages are rising at a decent rate.
+That should continue to underpin Americans’ ability to spend.

+Retail sales have been strong for most of this year, and most economists have expected sales to slow from that healthy pace.

 Online sales continued to soar, rising 1.6%, roughly the same amount as in July, when Amazon held its Prime Day.